CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (a) The renewal process may be initiated by the driver-applicant 60 days prior to the expiration date of the waiver.

-(c) Notwithstanding the requirements of (b)(8) above, each driver-applicant who has a medical waiver because he/she is not physically qualified pursuant to Saf-C 909.07(c), shall not be required to obtain a current medical evaluation summary in order to renew a medical waiver.
+(c) Each driver-applicant who has a medical waiver because they are not physically qualified pursuant to Saf-C 909.07(c), shall be required to obtain a current medical evaluation summary in order to renew a medical waiver.

 Saf-C 909.13 Criteria for Granting or Denying a Renewal Medical Waiver.